 Table of Contents

 Writing a college essay is not like writing an English class essay.
 Rather, the college essay is a personal statement that captures who you are as a student and why you should be admitted into college.
-In about 650 words, the college essay should be well written and compelling, engaging, and deeply personal.
+In about 650 words, the college essay should be well written and compelling, engagement, and deeply personal.

 Commonly, students make the mistake of waiting until the school year starts in the fall to begin their college essays.
 But as mentioned earlier, the guidance you would receive from your English teacher, will likely not get you to an essay that will impress college admissions officers.
 Adding to this, in 2020, there is a chance that high schools across the country may not reopen, leaving you without guidance with your college essay.
 And with many schools announcing that they will be test-optional for the foreseeable future, an extraordinary essay can set you apart from other applicants and be the needle that moves admissions odds in your favor.